36 days of type 2023

 9 & H

-I already made a random 9 at some point, with a reference to the game Tetris.
+I made a random 9 at some point, referencing the game Tetris.

-Even though the other designs might look visually more appealing, I think a level of creativity, or a deeper meaning, can make a design stand out more.
-It creates an “a-ha” moment or let’s people think for a bit longer, rather than looking at a (basically) meaningless image.
+Even though the other designs might look visually more appealing, I think a conceptual level can make a design stand out more.
+It creates an “a-ha” moment or lets people think a bit longer, rather than looking at a (basically) meaningless image.

 Making endless looping video’s is always fun 🙂